devassistant/devassistant/docs/user_documentation.rst

 The DevAssistant GUI provides the full functionality of :ref:`Commandline Interface <cli_interface>` through a Gtk based application.

-The GUI provides all Assistant of the same type (creating, tweaking, preparing and extras) in one tab to keep things organized.
+The GUI provides all Assistants of the same type (creating, tweaking, preparing and extras) in one tab to keep things organized.

 The GUI workflow is dead simple: